PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 Notice that ```hello``` is printed out 5 times, because it has a length of 5.

-Another example can be given using qa ```tuple``` which recall can be conceptualised as an archive of records:
+Another example can be given using a ```tuple``` which recall can be conceptualised as an archive of records:

 ```
 archive = (0, True, 3.14, 'hello')